 There will come a day when you can no longer take care of the animals.
 This may happen a long time from now, but it could also happen tomorrow.
 Who will take care of the animals you have rescued?

 We hear sad news too regularly of a sanctuary or small rescue group that has failed.
 Someone else, such as a nearby humane society, has to step in and try and rescue the animals.
 Perhaps the founder has died or become incapacitated without making provision for the animals.
-Or maybe he or she got in over his/her head, couldn’t say no to taking in more animals, and consequently became overwhelmed.
+Or maybe he or she couldn’t say no to taking in more animals, and consequently became overwhelmed.

 Early on, you need to have a long-term plan in place for the animals in your care.
 It is not realistic to think that larger sanctuaries like Best Friends can step in and take in hundreds of new animals when the crisis occurs.
 (We have our limits, too!)

-I recommended earlier that you do not take on the care of more animals than you can afford right now.
-I know this is hard because the need is so great, but it is even harder to have to cope with a failed situation when so many lives are involved.
+We recommend that you do not take on the care of more animals than you can afford right now.
+Of course, this is hard to do because the need is so great, but it is even harder to cope with a failed situation with many lives involved.

 So get together with everyone involved in starting up your sanctuary and devise a written plan that covers a variety of eventualities.
 It can be amended as you go along and as your organization changes, but it will give you some security should a crisis occur.

-- Your Dog is a monthly 24-page newsletter for dog enthusiasts published by Tufts University School of Veterinary Medicine.
-You can subscribe by calling 800-829-5116.
-For more information, visit the Your Dog site.
+- Your Dog is a monthly newsletter for dog enthusiasts published by Tufts University School of Veterinary Medicine.

-- Catnip is a monthly 24-page newsletter for cat enthusiasts published by Tufts University School of Veterinary Medicine.
-You can subscribe by calling 800-829-5116.
-For more information, visit the Catnip site.
+- Catnip is a monthly newsletter for cat enthusiasts published by Tufts University School of Veterinary Medicine.

-- Best Friends magazine includes a lot of stories about animal groups around the country, which helps you keep up with what others are doing as well as stimulating ideas for your own endeavors.
+- Best Friends magazine includes stories about animal groups around the country, which helps you keep up with what others are doing as well as stimulating ideas for your own endeavors.
 People also appreciate the positive approach to animal stories, and the fun style of presentation.
-Our members like being included in sanctuary news, and meeting the animals who reside here.
-It creates a personal involvement with them and helps to make rescue and sanctuary work a reality.

-- There are many magazines that specialize in specific animals.
-Many are published by Fancy Publications – Dog Fancy and Cat Fancy, to name two.
-They include a lot of useful information on training and medical problems.
-Even though they are targeted toward the breeding community, these magazines also contain a lot of information that is useful to those of us in animal rescue.
+- There are many magazines that focus on specific animals: Dog Fancy and Cat Fancy, to name two.
+Even though they are targeted toward the breeding community, these magazines do contain a lot of information that is useful to those of us in animal rescue.

 Shelter planning and building